DAVINCI RESOLVE

 For specific Hardware selection, check:

-Hardware selection and Shopping Guide for DaVinci Resolve 15.
-(PDF)
+Hardware selection and Shopping Guide for DaVinci Resolve 15

 by Blackmagic.
 This PDF needs an update.
 It might be still helpful to get an overview about hardware selection.